-Latest Rockies Odds: Playoffs, World Series, Division Title & More
+Latest Rockies Odds: Playoffs, World Series, Division Title, and More

-Below are the best Rockies odds from various sportsbooks.
-Just by glancing at these odds, you can see oddsmakers have very low expectations for Colorado this year.
+Below are the Rockies' odds from DraftKings sportsbook.
+Just by glancing at these odds, you can see oddsmakers have very low expectations for Colorado for the rest of the season.
 Regardless of which betting app you go to, the Rockies have some of the longest futures odds across the entire MLB.
+Even though most sportsbooks have pulled Colorado’s odds to win the NL West or make the playoffs, you can still find other postseason odds listed.

 What Are the Rockies Odds to Win the National League?